cat-play-mml

 Installation

 That’s it!
-It will be installed from GitHub to your Windows machine.
+It will be installed on your Windows machine directly from GitHub.

 cat-play-mml cde